List of Altair: A Record of Battles characters: Turkey Stratocracy

-Ibrahim is the 26-year-old (24 at the start of the series) governor of Hisar village in Türkiye's 1st Province, and is therefore Zağanos's subordinate and a Binbashi.
+Ibrahim is the 26-year-old (24 at the start of the series) governor of Hisar village in Turkey's 1st Province, and is therefore Zağanos's subordinate and a Binbashi.
 During his time in the military school, Ibrahim befriends Mahmut, becoming the only person to get close to him and actively encourages Mahmut to be more social.
 A kind and loving person, Ibrahim has a wife and twin sons who also reside in Hisar.